ProjectEvergreen/greenwood/packages/plugin-renderer-lit/README.md

 ## Overview

-A Greenwood plugin for using [**Lit**'s SSR capabilities](https://github.com/lit/lit/tree/main/packages/labs/ssr) as a custom server-side renderer.
-Although support is experimental at this time, this plugin also gives the ability to statically render entire pages and layouts to output completely static sites.
+A Greenwood plugin for using [**Lit**'s SSR capabilities](https://github.com/lit/lit/tree/main/packages/labs/ssr) as a custom server-side renderer instead of Greenwood's default renderer (WCC).
+This plugin also gives the ability to statically render entire pages and layouts to output completely static sites.
+For more information and complete docs on Greenwood, please visit [our website](https://www.greenwoodjs.dev).

-_We are still actively working on SSR features and enhancements for Greenwood [as part of our 1.0 release](https://github.com/ProjectEvergreen/greenwood/issues?q=is%3Aissue+is%3Aopen+label%3Assr+milestone%3A1.0) so please feel free to test it out and report your feedback._  🙏

 > This package assumes you already have `@greenwood/cli` installed.

 ## Prerequisite